sewaneedata/wetlands/README.md

 The fifth tab shows the descriptive model for each variable by month and by site.
 The sixth tab shows weather data through bar plots.
 It shows each weather variable with the deviation of each variable per month.
 The seventh tab shows the aeration pre and post.
 It will allow our partner to continue to input data and see future trends by month.

+If you would like to see the code for ANOVA tests visit the "anova_test.R" file in our list of code.

 If you would like to see a more detailed version of the code you can use this link. https://docs.google.com/document/d/1xJY_xOvZDp4a-zGQy27AG0SKrjaXTxVOe8Xw1H7eEZI/edit